Judith Gould

-Judith Gould is a fictional American writer of romance novels, and is the pseudonym used by co-authors: Nicholas Peter "Nick" Bienes and Rhea Gallaher, who are actually both men.
-Gould is a New York Times bestselling author whose books have been translated into 22 languages.
+Judith Gould is a fictional American writer of romance novels, and was the pseudonym used by co-authors Nicholas Peter "Nick" Bienes and Rhea Gallaher.
+Gould is a New York Times bestselling author whose books were translated into 22 languages.

-In addition to being writing partners, Bienes and Gallaher are also involved romantically.
-They currently live together in room 600 of the famous Hotel Chelsea in New York City, regarded as the hotel's most luxurious suite.
+In addition to being writing partners, Bienes and Gallaher were also involved romantically.
+They lived together for many years at the Hotel Chelsea in New York City, later moving to Valatie in upstate New York.

 Biographies

 Nicholas Peter Bienes

 Nick Bienes was born on January 9, 1952, in a small town in Austria, and baptized Klaus Peter Peer.
-After his biological father died he was adopted by his aunt, who had married a U.S. American serviceman, and consequently he was renamed Klaus Peter Bienes.
-He has lived in Austria, Yugoslavia, Germany and the United States.
-He is a native speaker of both German and English.
+After his biological father died he was adopted by his aunt, who had married a U.S. serviceman, and consequently he was renamed Klaus Peter Bienes.
+He lived in Austria, Yugoslavia, Germany and the United States.
+He was a native speaker of both German and English.
+He died on 11 August, 2012.